43+ L-Shaped Kitchen Ideas

 L-Shaped Kitchen Ideas with White Countertops and Peninsula

 Awash with blue, this contemporary kitchen energizes you right away.
 The high-gloss blue cabinets capture lights for a sense of playfulness.
 And the white quartz countertops and antique brass hardware tone down their impactful blue contribution.
 Lastly, the L-turn in this kitchen serves as a peninsula paired with a duo of swivel stools that can seat two people.

 White Kitchen with Butcher Block Countertops and Blue Backsplash

-This small L-shaped kitchen is kept as light as possible with white cabinets, while the rest is finished with a blue backsplash and butcher block countertops to add depth and dimension.
-And finally, a peninsula is brought in to create a laid-back dining space by the window.
+Keeping the kitchen light with white cabinets, a blue backsplash, and butcher block countertops add depth and dimension.
+A peninsula adds a laid-back dining area by the window.

 What is the disadvantage of the L-shaped kitchen?